Emory School of Medicine

 Experimental Therapeutics Program in Leukemia

-Jing Chen, PhD, is an Associate Professor of Hematology and Medical Oncology at the Winship Cancer Institute of Emory, Emory University School of Medicine.
+Jing Chen, PhD, is a Professor of Hematology and Medical Oncology at the Winship Cancer Institute of Emory, Emory University School of Medicine.
 He obtained his PhD in Biochemistry and Cell Biology at Emory University, and was trained as an HHMI Postdoctoral Fellow in Dr. Gary Gilliland's laboratory at Harvard Medical School before joining Winship Cancer Institute as an Assistant Professor in 2004.
 Dr. Chen is interested in the role of post-translational modifications including phosphorylation, acetylation and ubiquitination in human cancers, with a particular focus on oncogenesis, tumor metastasis and cancer metabolism.
 Dr. Chen has extensive publications in major peer-reviewed journals such as Science Signaling, Cancer Cell, Journal of Clinical Investigation, PNAS and Blood.
 Dr. Chen has earned numerous prestigious awards including American Cancer Society Basic Research Scholar Award, Leukemia and Lymphoma Society Scholar Award and Georgia Cancer Coalition Distinguished Cancer Scholar Award.
 His research is funded by NIH, American Cancer Society, Leukemia and Lymphoma Society and other notable foundations.
 Dr. Chen also serves as a Reviewer in the Cancer Drug Discovery panel of Grant Review Committee, American Cancer Society.

 Dr. Chen is interested in the role of post-translational modifications including phosphorylation, acetylation and ubiquitination in human cancers, with a particular focus on oncogenesis, metastasis and cancer metabolism.